hirman74/MRTG_GUI_Helper/README.md

 Does not meant to replace the main interface data collection application.
 Only meant to create adhoc monitoring for access switch which is not included in the overall NMM setup.

+Due to nature of creating files and folders, some anti-virus apps may see this as an intrusion.